rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

 # leanpub-end-insert
 ~~~~~~~~

 That's it for the whole authentication interface for your React components to be connected to the Firebase API.
 It covers all the use cases for the purpose of this tutorial.
-Finally, you should expose the implemented authentication methods and the Firebase functionalities itself form your Firebase module.
+Finally, you should expose the implemented authentication methods and the Firebase functionalities itself from your Firebase module.

 {title="src/firebase/index.js",lang=javascript}
 ~~~~~~~~